-- Input material verified as compliant to the Sustainability Framework (claimed from a segregation model or through due diligence) - Input material with a Sustainability Framework claim from a mass balance model (applied by a previous supply chain entity) - Input material without any Sustainability Framework claim and not assessed as compliant with due diligence.
+- Input material with a Sustainability Framework claim from either a segregation or mass balance model (applied by a previous supply chain entity), - Input material verified by the Organisation through a due diligence process following the Preferred Due Diligence Standard (Standard SP-03 - "Supplier Management and Due Diligence Requirements") to verify its full compliance with the Sustainability Framework before receiving the product, - Input material without any Sustainability Framework claim and not assessed as compliant with due diligence.

-The amount of claimed and/or compliant inputs sourced by a single site over a specific period of time shall match or exceed the volumes of outputs sold with Sustainability Framework claims, taking into account the defined conversion factors.
+The amount of claimed and/or compliant inputs sourced by a single site over a specific period shall match or exceed the volumes of outputs sold with Sustainability Framework claims, taking into account the defined conversion factors.